 Virtual DOM | Optimizes updates to the actual DOM by updating a virtual DOM and then applying changes to the real DOM. | Improves performance and efficiency. |

-JSX | A syntax extension that allows HTML to be written within JavaScript code. | Easier to understand and debug code. |
+JSX (JavaScript XML) | A syntax extension that allows HTML to be written within JavaScript code. | Easier to understand and debug code. |

 Unidirectional data flow | Data flows in a single direction through the application, making managing and predicting state changes easier. | Predictable and manageable state changes. |